 Lehigh strives to create an environment where students and neighbors can feel at ease on campus and in the surrounding community.
 The Lehigh University Police Department (LUPD), fully accredited by the state of Pennsylvania, works in concert with local police, fire and community organizations to ensure that South Bethlehem remains a safe neighborhood in which to live, learn, work and play.

 There are a number of ways everyone in the Lehigh community can contribute to a safe community.
-EmergenSee is an app that allows users to connect directly with LUPD dispatchers in the event of a dangerous situation.
-LU-Alert delivers text and voicemail messages to your cellphone in the event of an emergency or a weather circumstance that may impact normal campus operations.
+The new HawkWatch Alert system delivers text and voicemail messages to your cellphone in emergency circumstances and the HawkWatch personal safety app provides a number of resources that can help keep members of the Lehigh community safe.
 TRACS and Escort Service provide alternatives to walking alone after dark, and R.A.D.
 Self-Defense Training is a program of realistic self-defense tactics and techniques for men and women.

 hours of community service by the Lehigh community